 This is the feature that both appliances can use but in different ways.
 Levoit Vista 200 air purifier has an actual Display Off button which, when pressed, automatically shuts down all of the indicators on this device.

-In my opinion, this is a great feature, because there are moments like when you are struggling to fall asleep and you don’t want anything to distract you.
+In my opinion, this is a great feature because there are moments when you are struggling to fall asleep, and you don’t want anything to distract you.
 Especially the lights coming from nearby devices.
 In that way, Levoit Vista 200 will be purifying your air while you fall into your deepest sleep mode.

 Before I decide to buy any type of appliance, I want to make sure that the appliance I prefer has a warranty.
 You never know what might happen.

 Both of these purifiers come with a warranty, with slight differences in duration period.
-With GermGuardian AC4200W you are protected for 3 years, while with Levoit Vista 200 a period of warranty comes down to 2 years.
+With GermGuardian AC4200W, you are protected for 3 years, while with Levoit Vista 200 the period of warranty comes down to 2 years.